• Skip to primary navigation

 A potato ricer with yukon gold potatoes.

-Alternative: Mash the potatoes along with the butter in the hot pot with a potato masher, (I use this one from OXO) add salt and then add warm cream and milk mixing until smooth.
+Alternative: Mash the potatoes along with the butter in the hot pot with a potato masher, add salt and then add warm cream and milk mixing until smooth.

 A hand masher with yukon gold potatoes.